ntoda03/cycleassembler/README.md

 Primary arguments:

 Input files
     --reads  [file]                 Input paired end fastq files to analyze in quotes.
+Only paired data is accepted.
                                     {1,2} indicates the read pairing number and this must come after the id.
-                                    A semicolon separated list and wildcards are be accepted.
+                                    A semicolon separated list and wildcards are be accepted, for eaxmple "*{1,2}.fq.gz" indicates all the paired fastq files in the directory and "reads1_{1,2}.fq.gz;reads2_{1,2}.fq.gz;reads3_{1,2}.fq.gz" is for 3 sets of paired files.
                                     This should include the path to the files if they are not in the current directory.

 References